BMW S52 Tuning

 (In some cases, as the factory ECU is locked flashing is not an option, so an aftermarket ECU is the route to take, and many of these will outperform factory ECU's but make sure it has knock protection and that you get it setup properly.)

-It will usually give you around 30% more power on turbocharged vehicles and you can expect to see around 15% on NA (naturally aspirated) engines, but the end result may rely on the tuning parts you've fitted and the condition of your engine.
+It will usually give you around 15% more power through most of the RPM range on a typical stock S52, but the end result may rely on the tuning parts you've fitted and the condition of your engine.

 It is vital to any engine tuning task to shove more fuel and air into each cylinder